15

 Current Status of Bill HR 982

 Bill HR 982 is currently in the status of Bill Introduced since February 5, 2025.
 Bill HR 982 was introduced during Congress 119 and was introduced to the House on February 5, 2025.
-Bill HR 982's most recent activity was Subcommittee Hearings Held as of January 21, 2026
+Bill HR 982's most recent activity was Forwarded by Subcommittee to Full Committee by Voice Vote. as of February 24, 2026

 Bipartisan Support of Bill HR 982